myIR, payments and more

 Late filing penalties

-If you incur a late filing penalty before you apply for an extension, or before you become a client of a tax agent who has an extension of time arrangement with us, the penalty will stand.
+If we charge you a late filing penalty before you apply for an EOT, the penalty will stand.

-Similarly, if your agent's extension of time is withdrawn, you will be notified that your return is due.
-If you don't file it by the date given, we may apply a late filing penalty.
+If your tax agent's EOT is withdrawn, you will be notified that your return is due.

 Payment due dates for late filing penalties on income tax returns

-Once a late filing penalty has been applied, you must pay it by the later of the following dates:
+Once a late filing penalty has been charged, you must pay it by the later of the following dates:

-- 30 days from the date of the statement of account advising you of the penalty
+- 30 days from the date of the statement of account, summary of account or notice advising you of the penalty

-- the end-of-year tax payment due date, usually 7 February (7 April if you have a tax agent).
+- your end-of-year tax payment due date, usually 7 February (7 April if you have a tax agent).

 Shane doesn't file the return by the end of the 30-day period, and is we send him a statement of account for the penalty.
-The due date for payment of the penalty is 7 February 2014, which is also the due date for Shane's end-of-year payment.
+The due date for payment of the penalty is 7 February 2018, which is also the due date for Shane's end-of-year tax.